 I recently commented on a LinkedIn article here about the need for change to accompany a genuine apology.
 Much of the commentary that followed talked quite accurately about why people are often reluctant —or even unwilling—to apologize to someone else for either failing to do what was expected or having done it incorrectly.

-Much of that unwillingness, I believe, comes from the oft-encountered confusion between taking responsibility being at fault.
+Much of that unwillingness, I believe, comes from the oft-encountered confusion between taking responsibility and being at fault.
 Both words get associated with "blame" and it is both inaccurate and harmful to allow that confusion to thrive.

 Responsibility is being accountable to others for things that are within your control.